Image via Canva

 Conversely, the defense can as well as likely would concurrently pursue various legal challenges as well as the mayor would likely also fund them on the taxpayers’ dime even if such will only add to the mayor’s ever-declining favor among local voters.

-After all, the mayor wants to feather his nest at taxpayers’ expense regardless of the fact that local property taxes are soaring largely care of his koching-up things something fierce.
+After all, the mayor wants to feather his nest at taxpayers’ expense regardless of the fact that local property taxes are soaring largely care of his koching-up of city spending something fierce.